jsoma/tabletop/README.md

 Google knows it's an issue, but it isn't high priority, so they **don't have a fix planned until September 30th**.
 That's a long time to have a broken app, 'eh?

-I highly highly recommend you use [Flatware](https://github.com/jsoma/flatware) (or your own proxying solution) in the meantime.
+I highly highly recommend you use [Flatware](https://github.com/jsoma/flatware) or [table-service](https://github.com/martinburch/table-service) (or your own proxying solution) in the meantime.
 Proxies don't run into this bug since they never sign into a Google account, and they'll probably make your app faster, too.

 I tried to make Flatware pretty easy to set up, but if you'd like a hand feel free to drop me a line at [jonathan.soma@gmail.com](mailto:jonathan.soma@gmail.com).